This web-based customer service course focused on skills for handling difficult interactions will:

 - Suggest communication techniques for calming upset customers.

 Difficult service situations are something few service providers look forward to addressing.
 Yet most people working with others will eventually encounter someone who is unhappy for some reason.
-Based on our onsite program, Service Survival: Tactics for Dealing with Difficult or Demanding Customers, this course shares the highlights from that curriculum.
-Participants will explore the reasons customers become upset, practice rapport building, discuss communication styles, review trigger words, work through a de-escalation model, and talk about strategies for managing stress.
+During this hands-on virtual training course, participants will explore the reasons customers become upset, practice rapport building, discuss communication styles, review trigger words, work through a de-escalation model, and talk about strategies for managing stress.

 At this program’s conclusion, participants should be able to: